silaspe/maths/docs/lambda.md

 This chapter dosen't have much lambda calculus, it's just what I have been doing for the past week.
 [This](https://www.youtube.com/watch?v=b-Bb_TyhC1A&t=1449s), [this](https://www.youtube.com/watch?v=Mzgw6zMtipQ&t=465s), and [this](https://www.youtube.com/watch?v=0X9DYRLmTNY&t=486s) were my only evinence (in that order) (you should watch them anyways, they're really cool videos), I knew enough about the fast-growing hierachies, but very little about the infinite ordinals.

+Also, that second video had a preatty cool premise of "biggest textible number" (the video went into more detail on that), so I'm gonna steal it.

 $$ f_0 (x) = : x + 1 $$

 $$ f_{n + 1} (x) = : f_n(f_n(f_n(...(f_n(x)))))... = f_n^x(x) $$